LICK OBSERVATORY IS NOW OPEN TO THE PUBLIC!

 Ambitious long-term programs help Lick Observatory increase its scientific impact.
 Programs such as these are becoming ever more important as a way to keep Lick scientifically fruitful in the current era of 8-10 meter telescopes, by taking advantage of Lick’s greater access to telescope time.

-Proposals for use of the 3-m Shane reflector will be submitted online in a process very similar to that used for UC Keck proposals.
+Proposals for use of the 3-m Shane reflector will be submitted online in a process very similar to that used for UC Keck proposals

 Submitting an application is a two-step process: on-line creation of a proposal cover sheet and uploading a pdf-format file with the Scientific Justification and other support materials.